 Air compressor or CO2 cartridges: Tires go flat on lonely roads, in the rain, and never at a gas station air pump.
 Ensure the air compressor plugs in and works before traveling.
 It may also be handy for filling beach balls.

-Fuses and fuse puller: It turns out that the bike didn’t start because of a broken fuse, not the battery (see No. 8, multimeter).
+Fuses and fuse puller: It seems the bike didn’t start because of a broken fuse, not the battery (see No. 8, multimeter).

 Multimeter: Electrical issues occur in hotel parking lots and under roadside bridges, always in the hot sun or driving rain, and never in dry garages.
 Get a cheap one—you’ll probably drop it—about six bucks at Harbor Freight.